GP-Stanley/tech264-docker-kubernetes/kubernetes/kubernetes.md

 * As the name implies, it **controls how Kubernetes interacts with your applications**.

 ## Cluster
-* A cluster is all of the above components put together as a single unit.
+* A cluster is all of the below components put together as a single unit.

 ![control-plane](./kube-images/control-plane.png)